jj1bdx/airspy-fmradion/README.md

 ### For SSB

-* Filter method applied by shifting 0~3kHz to 3~6kHz (when sampling frequency is 12kHz)
+* Filter method applied by shifting 0 - 3kHz to 3 - 6kHz (when sampling frequency is 12kHz)
-* SSB filter: 3~6kHz, BW 2.4kHz, from 3.3~5.7kHz
+* SSB filter: designed for 3 to 6kHz, BW 2.4kHz, from 3.3 to 5.7kHz
 * Use `-f narrow` option

 ## AM AGC